 Ok, the drysuits aren’t exactly attractive, but well it’s Norway and not the Caribbean.
 Also, the darkness below at over 30 meters adds to the grim survival-fight-atmosphere.
-It wouldn’t work that good in a bright, beautiful settings like in the Bahamas for example.
+It wouldn’t work that well in a bright, beautiful setting like in the Bahamas for example.

 So folks, ORDER this movie.
 BUY this movie!